bfmatei/eslint-config/README.md

 - `@typescript-eslint/no-extra-parens` - disabled - Prettier
 - `@typescript-eslint/no-extra-semi` - disabled - Prettier
 - `@typescript-eslint/no-floating-promises` - disabled - Angular
-- `@typescript-eslint/no-magic-numbers` - disabled - NestJS
+- `@typescript-eslint/no-magic-numbers` - disabled as there are multiple edge cases where this can't be avoided and the code becomes extremely verbose
 - `@typescript-eslint/no-unnecessary-condition` - disabled since we allow certain conditions
 - `@typescript-eslint/no-untyped-public-signature` - disabled - `explicit-module-boundary-types`
 - `@typescript-eslint/no-unsafe-call` - disabled as it is too strict